cshum/levi/README.md

 * `lt` (less than), `lte` (less than or equal) define the upper bound of key range to be searched.
 * `offset` number, offset results.
 Default 0.
 * `limit` number, limit number of results.
 Default infinity.
+* `expansions` number, maximum expansions of prefix matching for "search as you type" behaviour.
+Default 0.

 A "more like this" query can be done by searching with document itself.